MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Get-MgCommunicationCallOperation.md

 ## SYNOPSIS
 Get the status of an operation that adds the large gallery view to a call.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaCommunicationCallOperation](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Get-MgBetaCommunicationCallOperation?view=graph-powershell-beta)

 ## SYNTAX